 Cookieheader and stripping or replacing the

-- Plan on using more granular hostnames when deploying the Rubin Science Platform on the US Data Facility.
+Plan on using more granular hostnames when deploying the Rubin Science Platform on the US Data Access Center.
 At the least, separate core Rubin Science Platform services from ancillary services that may be less secure or easier to attack.